arun9024/Computer_Vision/README.md

    use Sequence2 as mentioned below:
 9. $ ./measure_focus ../input/Sequence1/ ../output/
 10. $ ./measure_focus ../input/Sequence2/ ../output/
-11. Once you run above commands you will receive a message as "DONE !!!", You will get an image in the output directory with highest relative measure
+11. Once you run above commands you will receive a message as "DONE !!!", and You will get an image in the output directory with highest relative measure